 While Namibia is considered a relatively safe country, Botswana is one of the safest countries in Africa.
 So, Botswana has to win this topic.

 Namibia is generally rather safe, but a traveler needs to be careful in some areas and at night.
-Crime is on the rise in the capital Windhoek and other suburban areas.
+Crime is on the rise in the capital, Windhoek, and other suburban areas.
 Muggings, bag snatching, and ATM robberies are other things to be especially aware of.
 As in almost every country, taking a taxi is also something to be aware of.

-Botswana has a low crime rate, though increasing.
+Botswana has a low crime rate, though it is increasing.
 Street crime is quite rare, particularly against travelers, as people in Botswana tend to be very friendly, and the country is heavily investing in luxury travel.

 It helps that tourists tend to concentrate on the resorts, national parks, and game reserves where there’s no crime.
 Maun (the tourism capital) and Gabarone (the actual capital) are the areas where you need to be more careful.

 Overall, Botswana is a safe country – probably the safest one in Africa, and a good place to start your exploration of this content if you’ve never been there before.
 Attacks towards tourists are rare, and people are welcoming and warm.

 During our trip through Namibia and Botswana, we didn’t experience anything dangerous and felt comfortable driving and traveling through the country.

 This is a much harder question than in other comparisons we have made.
 There is less information online, and in our opinion, it really depends on what you want to do and what kind of traveler you are.
 Despite looking similar, Namibia and Botswana cater to different travelers.

 In our experience, we found Namibia to be a bit cheaper than Botswana.
 Hotels are very cheap and as there are many options we usually can find an excellent value for money option.
 There are some nice supermarkets and fast food options, so it’s also possible to save on food.